top of page

 A genealogical history of the descendants of Thomas Lumsden of Conland and Medlar, and the cadet families of Cushnie, Clova, Pitcaple, Belhelvie, Buchromb, Balmedie and Sluie, and the Edinburgh Lumisdens.
 291 pages of text, many black and white illustrations, fully indexed, with a full set of Family trees from 1210 to 2004.

-Apart from book versions at a cost of £28.00 each (plus post and packing), both publications are available in CD form and provide the perfect platform from which to conduct research.
-They are priced at £10.00 each plus £1.00 p+p within the UK.
+Both publications are available in CD form and as a digital E-book with PDF download and provide the perfect platform from which to conduct research.
+They are priced at £10.00 each (plus £1.00 p+p within the UK for the CD's).
 Please email Gillem on gillem@btinternet.com

 GILLEM LUMSDEN